High-resolution direct phase control in the spectral domain in ultrashort pulse lasers for pulse-shaping applications: Introduction

 Notably, Zeigler\cite{Ziegler2021} used a DAZZLER to add varying amounts of 3rd order dispersion (TOD) to their pulse for a proton acceleration experiment.
 From this, they observed an increased total number of protons as well as increased maximum energy for the protons compared to their results with an FTL pulse.
 They looked to quantify the link between these values and the numerical amount of TOD but did not attempt to explain the role of the pulse shape itself on the outcomes they observed.
 Similarly, Permogorov\cite{Permogorov2022} and Tayyab\cite{Tayyab2018} both looked at the effect of chirp on protons accelerated from thin foils.
 Tayyab did discuss how the changed pulse shapes due to the chirp they introduced could have influenced their result but did not make the pulse shape the focus of their work, while Permogorov intentionally isolated and controlled for pulse shape, making sure their laser pulse was symmetric.
 While Souri\cite{Souri2017} and Kumar\cite{Kumar2019} both did look at the effect of the pulse shape using particle-in-cell simulations, no previous work could be found intentionally looking into the effect of laser pulse shape on laser driven plasma experimentally, creating a gap in the literature and leaving a potentially limited understanding of the underlying physics.

 The work discussed herein begins to fill this gap in the present body of research by describing a method for implementing DPC over all spectral components, while also providing a reconstruction of the non-FTL pulse shape.
 This method relies on the initial spectrum of the pulse and its spectral phase.
-These two parameters were chosen because together they form a complete picture of the pulse and both can be measured simultaneously by the WIZZLER, providing the means to determine the spectrum and phase of a near-FTL pulse.
+These two parameters were chosen because together they form a complete picture of the pulse and both can be measured simultaneously by instruments such as a WIZZLER, FROG, or SPIDER.
 Given the completeness of the pulse reconstruction, such a reconstruction is able to easily look into nearly any numerical aspect of the laser pulse, including, but not limited to, the intensity as a function of time, the instantaneous electric or magnetic field of the pulse, the chirp, and any phase changes.
-By using these near-FTL measurements as an initial point, it is also possible for an algorithm to provide an on-shot reconstruction of the pulse shape as DPC alters the spectral phase away from FTL, creating the opportunity for a robust diagnostic tool.
+By using a near-FTL measurement as an initial point, it is also possible for an algorithm to provide an on-shot reconstruction of the pulse shape as the DPC technique alters the spectral phase away from FTL, creating the opportunity for a robust diagnostic tool.

 First, in section \ref{sec:theory} briefly goes over the mathematical basis for pulse shaping.
 Section \ref{sec:recon} then goes deeper into how the pulse reconstruction works while also explaining some of the capabilities and limitations of the hardware used for pulse shaping and testing.
 Section \ref{sec:experiment} presents experimental data showcasing the performance of DPC pulse shaping.
-Section \ref{sec:conclude} summarizes the work and highlights some planned future developments.
+Section \ref{sec:limits} discusses the biggest current limitations of the DPC pulse shaping technique and highlights some planned future developments.
+Finally, section \ref{sec:conclude} summarizes the work.